How to Grow Hydroponics for Beginners

 There are a couple of reasons why one might want to start using hydroponics over traditional in-soil gardening.
 Here are a couple of the key ones that are often mentioned:

-Faster Growth: Plants grown in this manner typical grow faster than those grown the traditional route.
+Plants grown in this manner typically grow faster than those grown the traditional route.
 Most experts will say about 20% faster, which means you can enjoy the fruit/veggies (or herbs) of your labor that much quicker.

-No Soil: Due to being grown in water, there is no soil to deal with.
+Due to being grown in water, there is no soil to deal with.
 This is not only convenient as it keeps things clean, but also prevents any sort of pests that might grow in the soil as well as not having to deal with weeds.
-It’s a bit weird to grow plants without soil, but once you get it there’s clear benefits to doing so.
+It’s a bit weird to grow plants without soil, but once you get it there are clear benefits to doing so.

-Space Saving: Hydroponics plants can be placed much closer together than normal.
-Since they don’t need a large root system for nutrients, you’re suppling that directly, plants will natural take up less space while still getting all the nutrients they need.
+Hydroponics plants can be placed much closer together than normal.
+Since they don’t need a large root system for nutrients, you’re supplying that directly, plants will naturally take up less space while still getting all the nutrients they need.
 This makes it really popular for both recreational as well as professional growers.

 These reasons make hydroponics a popular option for all levels of gardeners.
 Hydroponics systems produce more plants, faster, and can do so without needing a ton of space.
 This all comes at the cost of being a bit more complex than just popping your plant in the ground.